 The Reduced Height and Bank Preservation Alternative would result in similar impacts to the original project associated with visual character, light and glare, AQMP consistency, construction air quality, geologic hazards, erosion and sedimentation, landform alteration, consistency with GHG reduction plans, land use plan consistency, construction vibration, operational noise and vibration, population growth, fire protection, and police protection.
 As with the project, these impacts would be less than significant, except for construction vibration impacts, which, as with the original project and the project/Alternative 9, would be significant and unavoidable.
-The Reduced Height and Bank Preservation Alternative would result in different but comparable impacts compared to the project associated with views, as the Reduced Height and Bank Preservation Alternative would reduce the overall height of the development, while the project would break of the massing of the project to allow for views through the development.
+The Reduced Height and Bank Preservation Alternative would result in different but comparable impacts compared to the project associated with views, as the Reduced Height and Bank Preservation Alternative would result in divelopment, while the project would break of the massing of the project to allow for views through the development.
 The Reduced Height and Bank Preservation Alternative would result in comparatively less impacts than the project associated with operational air quality, shade/shadows, historical resources, GHG emissions, land use compatibility, construction noise, local intersection traffic, neighborhood roadway segment traffic, public transit, and solid waste.
 As with the project, impacts to the intersection of Havenhurst Drive and Fountain Avenue would be reduced to less than significant with the implementation of Mitigation Measure TR-1.
 Similar to the original project (and the project), all of these impacts would be less than significant, except for construction noise, which would be significant and unavoidable under any alternative.
 In contrast to the original project and the project, impacts to historical resources would be less than significant with mitigation under the Reduced Height and Bank Preservation Alternative.

-However, because of its greater residential capacity, the Reduced Height and Bank Preservation Alternative would result in comparatively greater impacts than the original project and the project associated with employment, parks and recreation, libraries, construction traffic, water supply, and waste water.
+However, because of its greater residential capacity, the Reduced Height and Bank Preservation and the project associated with employment, parks and recreation, libraries, construction traffic, water supply, and waste water.
+With the exception of construction transportation impacts, which are significant and unavoidable under the original project, the project, and the Reduced Height and Bank Preservation Alternative and unavoidable under the original project, the project, and the Reduced Height and Bank Preservation traffic, water supply, and waste water.
 With the exception of construction transportation impacts, which are significant and unavoidable under the original project, the project, and the Reduced Height and Bank Preservation Alternative, all of these impacts would be less than significant.